MagLoe1/thesis-pathclass/hyperparameter_results/README_hyp.md

-This directory contains the results of the hyperparameter search for the remaining tasks (histology, behavior, site).
+This directory contains the results of the hyperparameter search for the remaining tasks (histology, behavior, site) for the single task models.

-(ongoing, will be completed within the next days)